Floyd Franklin Bannister

 - Born June 10, 1955 in Pierre, SD USA

 Much was expected of pitcher Floyd Bannister, because he was selected by the Houston Astros with the first overall pick in the 1976 amateur draft.
-He did have a solid big league career, winning 134 games in the big leagues, but he also lost 143.
+He did have a solid big league career, winning 134 games over a 15 year career, but he also lost 143.

 At age 22, in 1977, less than a year after leaving college, Bannister was a starting pitcher for the Houston Astros.
 In his first year, he went 8-9 with a 4.04 ERA.
 In his second year, he started only around half his games, with a 4.81 ERA and a record of 3-9.
 He had illness and injury problems.